kevintupper/data-insights/README.md

 ## To Do

 - Remove Data Stores from Nav
-- Add Azure Data Lake G2, Azure SQL Database, Cosmos DB to Analytics Simplified with Hot Spots
+- Add pages for Azure Data Lake G2, Azure SQL Database, Cosmos DB to Analytics Simplified with Hot Spots
 - Validate links to "learn"
 - Synapse Image from Ujval with hot links
 - Publish page
 - Ingest page
+- Add analytics continuum page and the 4 types of analytics.

 # Agenda